apache/paimon/docs/content/primary-key-table/merge-engine/aggregation.md

     'fields.f0.aggregate-function' = 'theta_sketch'
   );

-  -- Register the following class as a Flink function with the name "SKETCH" -- which is used to transform input to sketch bytes array:
+  -- Register the following class as a Flink function with the name "THETA_SKETCH" -- which is used to transform input to sketch bytes array:
   --
-  -- public static class SketchFunction extends ScalarFunction {
+  -- public static class ThetaSketchFunction extends ScalarFunction {
   --   public byte[] eval(String user_id) {
   --     UpdateSketch updateSketch = UpdateSketch.builder().build();
   --     updateSketch.update(user_id);